BloodRaine/Game-Dev-Final-Project/notes/plot.md

 knocked unconscious by an antagonistic Corporation employee.
 Her father, slowly coming-to, begins to explain.

-Father: "Emmeleia...heh...what are you doing here?" *coughs*
+Harrison: "Emmeleia...heh...what are you doing here?" *coughs*
-Emma:   "Father, who did this to you?"
+Emma:     "Harrison, who did this to you?"
-Emma:   "Heh, what do you mean?
-I feel fine, Emma."
+Harrison: "Heh, don't worry about me.
+How are you?
+Have you been hurt?"
+Emma:     "Father, you were lying unconscious on the floor!"
+Harrison: "Heh, I suppose I was, wasn't I?"
+Harrison: *shakes head vigorously*
+Harrison: "Whew, sorry about that.
+Have you seen your mother?"
+Emma:     "Not yet...is she safe?"
+Harrison: "I'm sure she's fine, but you should go find her to be sure."

+Emma's father rolls over, revealing a black triangle-shaped patch.

 [will add more later -- David]